SEUNGKYUCHUNG/OfficeScripts/README.md

 If you frequently download lengthy Excel reports for weekly analysis, Office Scripts can be a game-changer.
 With Office Scripts, you can automate the creation of tables, streamlining your workflow and minimizing manual effort.
 It’s a simple yet powerful way to enhance productivity with minimal hassle.

 ## Features
-- New* Detects and removes *all* empty rows and columns, then converts the region into a proper Excel table.
+- New* Detects and removes *all* empty rows and columns, then converts the region into a proper Excel table
 - Allows you to automate a table
 - Saves time
 - Cloud base, easily used anywhere